georgevio/ESP32-Zenoh/readme.md

 # 8. Other Alterations (compilation errors)

 File: components\zenoh-pico\include\zenoh-pico\system\platform\freertos\lwip.h

-Alter by adding "freertos" in front of any include "not found"
+Alter by adding "freertos/" in front of any include "not found"
 ```
 // George
 #include "freertos/FreeRTOS.h"